NikaAvramchuk/MahjongGame/README.md

 -------
 ### Features:

-1) Tiles Choose Menu: "You can choose a board on which you want to play on.
+1) Tiles Choose Menu: "You can choose a board on which you want to play.
 For now there are 2 boards: black and standard.
 Black board makes the tiles black, while standard makes it white.
 2) Challange game mode: In challange mode, you will only have 30 seconds to find a pair and put it out of the board.
 If you won't, you will lose 1 live.
 If you will lose 3 lives, the game will end and you can start another one.
 There is also a main timer, that indicates, how time has passed from the start of the game.
-In the future, the points algorithm based on that timer will also be implemented.
 3) Normal game mode: It's like the "challange mode", but you have infinite time to find a pair of tiles and you will not lose any of your lives.
-4) Shuffle, clue and restart: Shuffle button presented on top of the game screen will shuffle the tiles on the board for you, if you press it.
-Clue button will highlight a pair of mathing tiles for you.
-But it will also add to your main timer 30 seconds.
+4) Shuffle, clue and restart: Shuffle button presented on top of the game screen will shuffle the tiles on the board for you, if you press it and will add 15 seconds to your timer for balance purposes.
+Clue button will highlight a pair of matching tiles for you.
+But it will also add to your main timer 15 seconds.
 Restart will restart your curreng game, building up new board, resetting your lives to 3, if you lost any and also resets your timer move.
 5) Music: For now there are a total of 4 songs, played randomly, but you can choose to silent the music.